1. Purpose of policy

 - developing school engagement/outreach programs for students and teachers.

-8.3.1 If a USC staff member outside Marketing is approached by a school with a request to engage in activities relating to student recruitment, that request must be immediately referred to the Manager, Student Recruitment for further action to ensure a holistic and effective approach in managing schools relationships.
+8.3.1 If a staff member outside Marketing is approached by a school with a request to engage in activities relating to student recruitment, that request must be immediately referred to the Manager, Student Recruitment for further action to ensure a holistic and effective approach in managing schools relationships.